alvin-mk/airbnb-clone-project/README.md

 ### Project Goals
 Implement a fully functional property booking system.
-- Create a visually appealing and responsive design.
+ Create a visually appealing and responsive design.
-- Utilize modern web technologies like React and Tailwind CSS.
+ Utilize modern web technologies like React and Tailwind CSS.
-- Ensure scalability and maintainability for future features.
+ Could you make sure that it is maintainable for future features?

 ### Tech Stack
 **Front-end**React, Tailwind CSS